fmartig/RepData_PeerAssessment1/PA1_template.md

 full_data<-mutate(full_data,day=weekdays(date))

-#2. use a for loop with conditional statements to replace the names of days with weekday or weekend.
+#2. use a for loop with conditional statements to replace the names of days by "weekday"" or "weekend".

 for (i in 1:nrow(full_data)){
         if (full_data$day[i] %in% c("Monday","Tuesday","Wednesday","Thursday","Friday")){